dexter-zone/dexter_core/contracts/dexter_generator/vesting/Readme.md

 #### RegisterVestingAccounts

 Creates vesting schedules for the DEX token.
-Each vesting token should have the Generator contract address as the VestingContractAddress.
 Also, each schedule will unlock tokens at a different rate according to its time duration.

 Execute this message by calling the DEX token contract address.